xiaofeng-L/BLETracker/README.md

 We take ethical issues seriously.
 In this study, we used our two Samsung devices and accounts for our experiments, and we took measures to minimize the impact on Samsung's services and only tested our own devices.
 Therefore, we provide the details of the Samsung Find My Mobile protocol and will not provide our attack scripts.

-- The **resources** folder contains the firmware of the SmartTag with version 01.01.26 and relevant applications.
+- The **RE/resources** folder contains the firmware of the SmartTag with version 01.01.26 and relevant applications.
-- The **results** folder contains part of our reverse engineering efforts.
+- The **RE/results** folder contains part of our reverse engineering efforts.
-  * The **results/Samsung_initialization_traffic.zip** file contains the traffic while registering a SmartTag with version 01.02.06.
+  * The **RE/results/Samsung_initialization_traffic.zip** file contains the traffic while registering a SmartTag with version 01.02.06.
 But for anonymous submissions, we only reserve the related traffic.
-  * The **results/advertisement_compute.py** file contains the calculation of the advertisement generation process from the register results.
+  * The **RE/results/advertisement_compute.py** file contains the calculation of the advertisement generation process from the register results.
-  * The **results/hashed_sn.py** file contains the calculation of the value field "hashed_sn" via the MAC address of a SmartTag.
+  * The **RE/results/hashed_sn.py** file contains the calculation of the value field "hashed_sn" via the MAC address of a SmartTag.
-- The **Review** folder is only available for reviewers and will not be released when published in the BLETracker repository.
+- The **RE/Review** folder is only available for reviewers and will not be released when published in the BLETracker repository.
-  * The **PoC_BLEtraffic.zip** file contains a **attack_pair_bad_ECDH.py** file to decrypt the entire BLE traffic for the initialization phase, which is shown in **smartTagb_s7_white_01_02_06.pcapng**.
+  * The **RE/Review/PoC_BLEtraffic.zip** file contains a **RE/Review/attack_pair_bad_ECDH.py** file to decrypt the entire BLE traffic for the initialization phase, which is shown in **smartTagb_s7_white_01_02_06.pcapng**.
 - The **Reverse Engineering for Samsung Find My Mobile.zip** contains the detailed process when we reverse-engineered Samsung Find My Mobile from shallow to deep.
 ## How to run
 1. **Download the Image**